ahmedtarabia/aws-bootcamp-cruddur-2023/journal/week0.md

 ## Obstacles & Solution:

-I played with cloudtrail and used alot of the S3 free tier resources but I was notified because of the budget and billing alarm set.
+I played with cloudtrail and used alot of the S3 free tier resources but I was notified because of the budget set.

 Deleted the cloudtrail that used those resources.